 At the very least, include a topic or general idea about what you’d like to post in that slot.
 This will allow you to see your social media strategy in one big picture even if you don’t add all of your details into the spreadsheet.

-TIP: I love to batch content, so I’ll try to fill in most or all of my curated content (blog posts, videos, etc.) while I’m in that zone, then my industry tips when I’m feeling creative, etc.
+TIP: I love to batch content, so I’ll try to fill in most or all of my curated content (blog posts, videos, etc.) while I’m in the creative zone.

 STEP 5: Copy and paste content from the Twitter column into the corresponding color/number in another social platform’s column, like this >>

 STEP 6: If you have an attached image you’d like to include in your post, add it to a desktop folder and have a naming system.
-For example, if I wanted to publish a quote image, I might type the following in my social media content calendar text box above:
+For example, if I wanted to publish a quote image, I might type the following in my social media content calendar text box:

 The “[Quote 1]” reference indicates that I have a corresponding image entitled “[Quote 1]” within that month’s folder.
 When scheduling, have both your social media strategy template and your image folder open.
 This will make it quick to drag/drop images and copy/paste text into your scheduler or directly into the social platform.

+Repurposing content can save you time and make a greater impact on your social media platforms.
 With our Social Media Content Calendar, you’ll also see recommended/optional repurposing.
-This repurposing isn’t conducted multiple times on the same channel, but involves using the content from one post on Twitter again on a different social media platform.
+This repurposing isn’t conducted multiple times on the same channel but involves using the content from one post on Twitter again on a different social media platform.

 Each post we suggest you should repurpose is assigned a color and a number within the first column (the Twitter column).
 Thinking about it in the reverse, if a box under LinkedIn, Facebook, Instagram or Pinterest is colored, it shares content with the box with the same number in the first column (Twitter).